chesahkalu/CI-CD_PracticeCode/README.md

-# CI/CD Practice
+# CI/CD CD_files

-This repository contains series of codes and documentation to implement and practice CI/CD using Tekton Pipelines.
+This repository contains series of codes and documentation to implement and CD_files CI/CD using Tekton Pipelines.

 ## Contents